dalibo/data2pg/README.md

 ## Installing the software

-As Data2Pg uses a Foreign Data Wrapper to access the data located on the source database, a Foreign Data Wrapper extension needs to be installed into the target PostgreSQL instance and database.
+As Data2Pg uses a Foreign Data Wrapper to access data located on the source database, a Foreign Data Wrapper extension needs to be installed into the target PostgreSQL instance and database.
 It depends on the source database type.
 Refer to its documentation for its installation.

-To install both data2pg and data2pg_admin extensions, go to the extension directory and install files.
+To install both `data2pg` and `data2pg_admin` extensions, go to the extension directory and install files.

 ```sh
 cd ext/